OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 - Now we can go for the FDR estimation, which the `FalseDiscoveryRate` node will calculate for us (you will find it in **Community Nodes** > **OpenMS** > **ID Processing**).
 - In order to set the FDR level to 1%, we need an `IDFilter` node from **Community Nodes** > **OpenMS** > **ID Processing**.
-  Configuring its parameter score `→pep` to 0.01 will do the trick.
+  Configuring its parameter score→pep` to 0.01 will do the trick.
 The FDR calculations (embedded in the idXML) from the `FalseDiscoveryRate` node will go into the *in* port of the `IDFilter` node.
 - Execute your workflow and inspect the results using `IDTextReader` like you did before.
 How many peptides did you identify at this FDR threshold?